 Utrecht University will make arrangements for non-EU/EEA students who are paying the institutional fee and who, as a result of the limiting measures put in place by the government due to the corona crisis are unable to graduate in the current academic year (2019-2020).
 Both upcoming graduates of bachelor’s and master’s programmes belonging to this group will not pay the institutional fee, but the statutory fee in 2020-2021 for the period (in months) needed to complete the missing parts of their curriculum.

 Non-EU/EEA students paying the institutional tuition fee have been informed via email about the formal requirements and the application procedure.

 When you are experiencing special personal circumstances as a result of the corona crisis (for example falling ill, family circumstances or informal care), which lead to study delays, then you might be eligible for financial compensation based on the profiling fund (financial assistance for graduation).
 Please visit our website about graduation support - circumstances beyond your control to find what the conditions are to be considered for financial assistance.

 Are you a non-EU/EEA student and are you paying the institutional fee?
-And have you fallen ill due to the corona crisis (for example falling ill with corona, family circumsances or informal care)?
+And have you experienced special personal circumstances due to the corona crisis (for example falling ill with corona, family circumsances or informal care)?

 You are possibly eligible for both financial support (if you meet the conditions) and for a reduction of the institutional fee.